Loyalty Points optimization

 • Never transfer without a plan — once points leave your bank account, you cannot move them back.
 Airline and hotel points are less flexible than bank points

-Point Valuations
+Point valuations

 Every loyalty point has a cents-per-point (CPP) value that varies by how you use it.
 Understanding baseline valuations helps you decide when a redemption is a good deal and when you are better off paying cash.